Mathias-SantAnna/lotr-collectibles/README.md

 1. Add `AWS_S3_CUSTOM_DOMAIN = f'{AWS_STORAGE_BUCKET_NAME}.s3.amazonaws.com'` to tell Django where the static files come from in production and add some settings for Static and Media files on `settings.py`<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/settings-static.png)

-1. Add all the update in git, commit it and push it to GitHub.
+1. Add all the updates in git, commit it and push it to GitHub.
 Heroku runs `python3 manage.py` to collectstatic during the process which also searches through all the apps and project folders looking for static files.
-Then, it uses S3 domain settings in conjunction with the custom storage classes that tells the location at the URL where the things should be saved when it is in production.
+Then, it uses S3 domain settings in conjunction with the custom storage classes that tell the location at the URL where the things should be saved when it is in production.
 This can be confirmed in S3 bucket<br><br>
 ![image](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/deployment/static-folders-s3.png)

 1. Add Cache control on `settings.py` as static files do not change often and to improve the performance for users<br><br>